 Staff: Heather Sheridan

-c/o Bureau of Homeless Services, Family Investment Administration
+c/o Bureau of Homeless Services, Division of Neighborhood Revitalization

 Annual Report to Joint Committee on Homelessness due Oct.
 1 (Chapter 427, Acts of 2014).

-The Governor's Interagency Council on Homelessness was created by the Governor in June 2002 (Executive Order 01.01.2002.14).
+In June 2002, the Governor's Interagency Council on Homelessness was created by the Governor (Executive Order 01.01.2002.14).
 This council coordinated State policy regarding the homeless, and devised strategies by which State agencies could collaborate to help those without shelter and prevent homelessness in Maryland.
-In July 2014, the council was superceded by the Interagency Council on Homelessness (Chapter 341, Acts of 2014).
+In statute, it was replaced by the Advisory Board on Homelessness in 2007 (Chapter 3, Acts of 2007).
+In July 2014, the Board was superceded by the Interagency Council on Homelessness (Chapter 341, Acts of 2014).